Home Insurance in Canada 2025

 If your home insurance claim has been approved, your insurance provider will pay out your claim.
 If your claim involves repairs, your insurance provider will pay the cost of repairs directly to you if you paid contractors for the repairs out-of-pocket.
 This can be done through a cheque or bank transfer.

 For instances where the insurance provider's contractors completed the repairs, then the provider will pay the contractors directly.
 If the claim will be paying for items that will need to be replaced, you will be paid the replacement cost of the items.
-The amount that you paid will be after your deductible is subtracted from your payout.
+Your final payout will be reduced by the amount of your deductible.

 For example, let’s say that there was water damage in your bathroom from a small leak in your sink.
 The cost of repairs is $5,000, and your home insurance policy has a $1,000 deductible.
 You will need to pay $1,000 to your insurer, while your insurer will pay $5,000 for repairs.